menu

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Osceola has relatively fewer families with younger children, and/or college students.
 Combined, this makes Osceola a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small village, Osceola does not have a public transit system used by locals to get to and from work.
+Osceola is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Osceola who are college-educated is close to the national average for all communities of 21.84%: 19.19% of the adults in Osceola have a bachelor's degree or advanced degree.
+The education level of Osceola citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.19% of adults 25 and older in Osceola have a college degree.

 The people who call Osceola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Osceola residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Osceola include German, Norwegian, Irish, Swedish, and English.